jonathanburns/blog/_posts/2024-12-11-how-rollups-actually-work.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
-  <p>Patrick, I need you to work on launching the new sequencer.
+  <p>We need to act fast here.
+Patrick, I want you to work on launching the new sequencer.
 Work with Jelly to patch the fucking bug in their contract first.
 We'll also need to create a new L1 bridge for the new sequencer.</p>
 </div>

 <div class="dialogue left">